Baptiste-Pollien/www/content/event/jdd2023sup/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-Title: "A Verified UAV Flight Plan Generator"
+Title: "Formal verification of an UAV autopilot"
-event: "FormaliSE 2023"
+event: "JDD @ DISC 2023"
-location: "Melbourne"
+location: "ISAE-SUPAERO"
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2023-05-15T14:15:00
+date: 2023-06-23T10:30:00
 date_end:
-all_day: false
+all_day: true

-authors:
+authors: []
-- admin
-- cgarion
-- ghattenberger
-- proux
-- xthirioux
 tags: []

 # Is this a featured talk? (true/false)